 About Me

-I'm a first-year CS PhD student at the Institute for Visual Computing
+I'm a second-year CS PhD student at the Institute for Visual Computing

 and the Institute for Machine Learning at ETH Zürich.